Twitter permanently suspends Rep. Marjorie Taylor Greene’s personal account over covid-19 misinformation

 “We’ve been clear that, per our strike system for this policy, we will permanently suspend accounts for repeated violations of the policy,” Katie Rosborough, a company spokeswoman, said in an email to The Washington Post.

-In a statement on the messaging app Telegram, Greene lambasted Twitter, saying it “is an enemy to America and can’t handle the truth.
+Responding via a statement on the messaging app Telegram, Greene lambasted Twitter, saying it “is an enemy to America and can’t handle the truth.
 That’s fine, I’ll show America we don’t need them.”
-She shared the message on other social media alternatives on which she has a presence, including Gettr, a conservative-friendly site led by former Trump adviser Jason Miller.
+She shared the message through other social media outlets where she has a presence, including Gettr, a conservative-friendly site led by former Donald Trump adviser Jason Miller.

-On Twitter, Greene maintains access to her congressional account, @RepMTG, as it is not in violation of company policies.
+On Twitter, Greene maintains access to her congressional account, @RepMTG, as it is not in violation of company policies, Rosborough confirmed.
+The congresswoman’s most recent tweet from that account was a Dec.
+24 video wishing her followers a merry Christmas.

+Twitter has rules intended to limit the spread of misinformation on the site.
+Under those rules, misleading claims that could cause significant confusion or harm are subject to removal, labels or other actions.

-The social-networking site famously issued a permanent ban last year on then-President Donald Trump, days after a mob of his supporters stormed the U.S. Capitol.
-Twitter had long resisted action against Trump but said it was moved to respond because of the risk of further violence.
+Last year, the company permanently banned President Donald Trump, days after a mob of his supporters stormed the U.S. Capitol.
+The social media site had long resisted action against his posts, arguing that a world leader should be able to communicate with the public.
+But after the Jan.
+6 attack on the Capitol, Twitter said the risk of further violence compelled it to act.

+Greene’s rise has been marked by extreme rhetoric online and off, as well as support for QAnon, a baseless conspiracy theory positing that Trump is working to take down a cabal of “deep state” saboteurs who traffic children for sex.
+She was elected in 2020 by voters in Georgia’s reliably conservative 14th Congressional District, in an ascent that worried some GOP officials.

+Congressional leaders in both parties condemned her last spring for comparing face-mask policies to the Nazi practice of requiring Jews to wear Star of David badges.
+She apologized but has continued to attack coronavirus policies, refuse to wear a mask on the House floor and share false information about the virus.